bdague324/Training-model/README.md

 ## Second instance  - Machine number 2

-This instance is a webserver (web app) used as the "front end".
+This instance is the webserver (web app) used as the "front end".
 We will need to:
 * install the webserver,
 * deploy the files in the right place,
 * install **Apache server** & httpd.